 Booking Tickets to the USS Arizona Memorial

+Looking for some tips for visiting Pearl Harbor?
 You can pre-book Pearl Harbor tickets as part of a group tour with various companies online.
 Those are sometimes quite expensive, but they do guarantee you entry.
-You can also just show up and pick up a free first-come, first-serve ticket to the Arizona Memorial.
+You can also just show up and pick up a free first-come, first-serve walk in ticket to the Arizona Memorial.

 I visited on a Tuesday afternoon and had no problem getting a ticket, though I had some friends who tried the same tactic on a different day and didn’t get in because the full allotment of 1300 daily tickets had already been given out.